Jarabey/Jarabey/README.md

 ## About Me
 Hi there!
-I'm **Jasmin Arabey Santos**, a graphic designer and aspiring developer.
+I'm **Jasmin Santos**, a graphic designer and aspiring developer.
 I love blending creativity with technology to build visually appealing and user-friendly websites.
 I'm currently focused on expanding my skills in front-end development, accounting, and Python.

 When I'm not working, I enjoy learning new tech concepts, building side projects, and sharing knowledge with the community through my portfolio and social platforms.